Exercise Assessments and Interventions for Metabolic Conditions and Cancer

 |

-Case Study assignment assessing evidence-based evaluation and prescription
+Case Study assignment assessing evidence-based assessment and prescription adopting person-centred care principles (2000 words)

 Assessment type: Practicum